sabre-io/sabre.io/source/dav/clients/kde.md

     Mozilla/5.0 (compatible; Konqueror/4.4; Linux) KHTML/4.4.2 (like Gecko) Kubuntu
     Mozilla/5.0 (X11; Linux i686) KHTML/4.14.1 (like Gecko) Konqueror/4.14

-KDE identifies itself as it's browser 'Konqueror', presumably because the same HTTP client library is used.
+KDE identifies itself as its browser 'Konqueror', presumably because the same HTTP client library is used.

 ### Properties